ruvasik/gtasks-ha/README.md

 6. Upload your credentials.json file to a directory that HA can read. i.e. `./custom_components/gtasks/credentials.json`.
 7. Restart Home Assistant.
 8. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "GTasks".
-9. Enter the pathe to your credentials.json file and a writable path for the component to store information.
+9. Enter the path to your credentials.json file and a writable path for the component to store information.
 10. Click the authorisation URL.
 11. Authenticate and once you reach a 404 page not found look at the url and copy and paste the code between 'code=' and '&scope='.